jinja2cpp/jinja2cpp.github.io/docs/usage/basic.md

     {"items", {"Dog", "Cat", "Monkey", "Elephant"}}, };
 ```
 `jinja2::ValuesMap` is a data type which can hold associative collection of params.
 Each of this parameter can be accessed inside the template by it's name.
+The type of value can be not only string, but integer, float, boolean, array, another map or even reflected regular C++ type.

 And now, the template can be rendered: